ziggyzaddy/BasketWeaver/Documentation/OPTIMIZATION_2025_JAN.md

 Process:
 - Adding `Auto-generate binding redirects` to `.csproj` properties enables .NET Standard 2.0 dependencies to be resolved against .NET Framework 4.7.2.
 - The `netstandard.dll` provided in the built version of Mono bundled with Unity Editor shall be referenced.
 If a different version of Mono BGE (Bleeding Edge) is used, use the `netstandard.dll` compiled alongside the Mono version.
 - Ensure all facade `.dlls` are referenced as needed when using libraries dependent on core features.
-These are also provided alongside editor releases, and can be compiled if recompiling Mono.
+These are also provided alongside editor releases, and can be compiled alongside new Unity Mono versions.

 ### ModTek .NET Standard 2.0 Injector Support
 Notes:
-- To solve a circular dependency, injectors were converted to support MSBuild of injector `.dlls` and run them at build time to support referencing injected variables without running the game.
+- To solve a circular dependency, injectors were converted to support MSBuild of injector `.dlls` and run them at build time.
+- This supports referencing injected variables without running the game and requiring ModTek's preloader.

 ### BasketWeaver
 Notes: